March Community Services Feature: Five Tokyo-Based Organizations That Fight For or Empower Women

 Education at the community level to change people’s attitude to rape and sexual violence is urgently needed.
 Efforts that focus on the prevention of sexual assault/violence can reduce the likelihood of multiple victimizations in womens’ lifetimes, thereby curbing negative mental health effects.

-TELL is looking for funding to deliver a dating violence programs in high schools and colleges across Japan to promote insight and prevent abusive relationships among youths.
+TELL is looking for funding to deliver a dating violence program in high schools and colleges across Japan to promote insight and prevent abusive relationships among youths.

 If you would like to sponsor or find out more information, please contact us at firstname.lastname@example.org.
 All across the world women are raising their voices and making positive gains day by day.
 Let’s make sure that Japan also continues to #PressforProgress, and equality for all.